kwwxis/Saccharose/README.md

 4.  **Import files (voice) [genshin only]**

-    This will create or overwrite a file called `voiceItemsNormalized.json` in your `GENSHIN_DATA_ROOT` folder.<br><br>
+    This will create or overwrite a file called `VoiceItems.json` in your `GENSHIN_DATA_ROOT` folder.<br><br>

-    * Run with: `ts-node ./src/backend/importer/genshin/import_genshin_files.ts --voice`.
+    * Run with: `ts-node ./src/backend/importer/genshin/import_genshin_files.ts --voice-items`.

 5.  **Run import_db for each game**